You should always be prepared for any level of demand, says Kate Craig-Wood, MD of Memset.

 As a UK provider of web hosting services, I find this incredibly frustrating to hear.
 There’s no excuse for websites being unable to handle traffic, this is after all that cloud computing is all about, the ability to scale resources up and down based on demand.

 Whilst Madderson couldn’t have predicted when the Duchess of Cambridge was going to wear their ‘Naomi’ dress and have the right stock levels in place to meet the demand, they could have had their website ‘live’ to sell out their maternity range capitalising on this unprecedented interest in their products.

 So what should they have done to ensure their site could handle the traffic?

 1. Choose a UK web host with UK-based data centres

 More than ever the location of your web host is incredibly important to the performance and security of your website.
 You want people to find you, and choosing a UK hosting provider will enhance your SEO.
-Make sure you look for a genuine British company who does not outsource any of their servers or staff.
-Just as Kate Middleton flies the flag for British business, choose a British web host who can support your business as it grows and can also serve up your webpages to visitors more quickly.
+Make sure you look for a genuine British company that does not outsource any of its servers or staff.
+Just as Kate Middleton flies the flag for British business, choose a British web host who can support your business as it grows and can also serve up your web pages to visitors more quickly.

 2. Know what you are getting